-Writing for the B.B.C., Dr. Joanna Moncrieff explained that antidepressants do not cure depression or make people happy, they merely place people into drug-induced emotional comas, until emotions are repressed to the point of forcefully reappearing: often explosively.
-According to her, the theory of a chemical imbalance in the depressed has never been proven, and what's more; it's wrong.
+Writing for the B.B.C., Dr. Joanna Moncrieff explained that anti-depressants do not cure depression or make people happy.
+They merely numb people into drug-induced emotional comas, until the emotions are repressed to the point of forcefully reappearing: often explosively.
+She noted that the chemical imbalance hypothesis has never been proven, and moreover; it's wrong.

 "Psychoactive drugs make people feel different; they put people into an altered mental and physical state.
 They affect everyone, regardless of whether they have a mental disorder or not...
 If we gave people a clearer picture, drug treatment might not always be so appealing.
 If you told people that we have no idea what is going on in their brain, but that they could take a drug that would make them feel different and might help to suppress their thoughts and feelings, then many people might choose to avoid taking drugs if they could."

 Antidepressant Drug Effects and Depression Severity was a 30-year research study utilizing the results of 6 clinical studies.
 It was published in the Journal of the American Medical Association (J.A.M.A.) in 2009, revealing that S.S.R.I. (selective serotonin reuptake inhibitor) anti-depressants, in the overwhelming majority of cases, are no more effective than placebos.
 Their admission is ironic, because the same medical establishment routinely ridicules alternative methods as not having been proven effective in official studies.